therealozp/class-notes/comp arch/inside the processor.md

 	- sign-extend the **displacement**, or how far an instruction is from the target instruction.
 	- shifts left 1 place to account for halfword displacement
 	- adds to the PC value

+the `PCSrc` signal is the one that determines whether the control flow branches or not. this signal is controlled by an AND gate, and:
+- will only be set if the `Branch` signal and the `ALUZero` are both set (e.g. the condition satisfies). otherwise, it is zero.
+- control sets `Branch` only during a `beq`, otherwise, `PCSrc` is 0.